VisualOps/cf-book/reference/resource_attributes.md

 ####For exmaple: eip
 ![](https://raw.githubusercontent.com/VisualOps/cf-book/master/images/resource_attributes_eip.png)

 Here is the attribtues list from AWS.
+Different level attribute can be join by ".", such as acl(assocaitionSet.subnetId = "subnet-12345678")

 - ## region
 	- regionName